 \begin{description}[leftmargin=*,noitemsep,topsep=0pt] \item[(I) Challenge of Causal Modeling.]
 It is difficult to systematically decompose complex intermediate outputs of MACGS into meaningful features for causal analysis, since different MACGS may include distinct workflows and organizations.

-\item[(II) Challenge of Circular Dependencies.]
-Iterative refinement processes of MACGS may lead to circular dependencies between features, which violates the acyclicity requirement of causal graphs (see \S~\ref{subsec:ac}).
-For example, MetaGPT's implementation phase might identify missing details, prompting updates to earlier design documents.
+{ \item[(II) Challenge of Causal Graph Construction.]
+It is challenging to construct causal graph for MACGS satisfying the requirements of acyclicity and temporal ordering.
+Iterative refinement processes of MACGS may lead to circular dependencies between features, which violates the acyclicity requirement of causal graphs.
+For example, MetaGPT's implementation phase might identify missing details, prompting updates to earlier design documents.}

 \item[(III) Challenge of Realistic Error Simulation.]~Systematically simulating realistic errors for MACGS poses two key difficulties: 1) the crafted errors should be semantically coherent within MACGS workflow, yet sufficiently different from the original output, and 2) they reflect realistic issues that could occur during agent collaborations~\cite{ribeiro2020beyond}.